Frequently Asked Questions and Services for Faculty

 Who works in the UWC?

-In addition to the coordinator, the staff is made up of undergraduate tutors, sophomores to seniors, who have been recommended by faculty.
+In addition to the director, the staff is made up of undergraduate tutors who have been recommended by faculty.
 All new tutors take a three-unit course in tutoring writing concurrent with their first semester of tutoring.
 While many of the peer tutors are English majors, we are working toward diversifying our staff.
-We strive to be a writing center for the entire CSUCI community, serving the needs of all writers on campus.
+We strive to be a writing center serving the needs of the entire CI community.
 The best way to do that is to hire tutors with a variety of majors.

 How much help can the UWC give my students?